gnois/losty/README.md

 /page/123   -> 2 due to precedence, q.match = {'123'}
 /past/56    -> 5,  q.match = {'past', 'ast', '56', '6'}
 ```
+Notice that paths are match in order of declaration, and non-pattern path gets a higher precedence.
-Notice the last route receives multiple captures within a single segment
+And that the last route receives multiple captures within a single segment.

-server.route() may be called multiple times, each taking an optional path prefix for grouping purpose.
+server.route(prefix) may be called multiple times, each taking an path prefix for grouping purpose.